 The farthest thing from your mind is your child one day not returning to you at the scheduled time.

-However, one Sunday your ex spouse doesn’t drop your child off at your house at the normal time.
-You text him to see what’s going on and he says that he doesn’t plan on bringing your son back for a few days.
+However, one Sunday, your ex-spouse doesn’t drop your child off at your house at a normal time.
+You text him to see what’s going on, and he says that he doesn’t plan on bringing your son back for a few days.

 Custody splitting is a difficult issue even in the best of environments.
-You and your ex-spouse agreed to the terms of your divorce decree but if we’re being honest each of you would like to have more time than you are currently allotted under the provisions contained in the order.
-It is in your son’s best interests that he be able to share a relationship with both parents, but this type of behavior cannot stand.
+You and your ex-spouse agreed to the terms of your divorce decree, but if we’re honest, each of you would like to have more time than you are currently allotted under the provisions contained in the order.
+In your son’s best interests, he can share a relationship with both parents, but this type of behavior cannot stand.

 What are your options if your child is not returned to you by the other parent

-In the extreme event that your child is not returned to you by your ex-spouse there are options for you to explore.
-Hopefully this type of situation never actually occurs but in the event that it does we will like you to be aware of one such option- Habeas Corpus.
+In the extreme event that your child is not returned to you by your ex-spouse, there are options for you to explore.
+Hopefully, this type of situation never actually occurs, but if it does, we will like you to be aware of one such option- Habeas Corpus.

 Habeas Corpus actions should be undertaken only after first taking a look at your divorce decree or child custody order that is currently in place.
-These orders are the guidelines that you and the other parent have been operating under and will tell you what the specific rights and duties of each parent are.
+These orders are the guidelines that you and the other parent have been operating under and will tell you the specific rights and duties of each parent.

-In addition to those rights and duties is the allocation of time with your child for you and your child’s other parent.
-These orders are signed by you, the other parent and the judge and signify that everyone involved has read and understands what each person’s responsibilities are.
+In addition to those rights and duties is allocating time with your child for you and your child’s other parent.
+These orders are signed by you, the other parent, and the judge and signify that everyone involved has read and understands each person’s responsibilities.

-If your court order mandates that your child be returned to you at a certain time on a day of the week and your child is not returned according to those terms then the other parent is in violation of the court’s orders.
+If your court order mandates that your child is returned to you at a certain time on a day of the week and your child is not returned according to those terms, then the other parent violates the court’s orders.